tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 : DoA2 only.
 A dark pit.
 Don't fall down it!
 It won't kill you, but it will respawn you at the start of the current level.
 Levitation doesn't help.
 Notably, Tower B1 has a start point marker tile for this purpose.
-Subtype is usually 00, but some on Tower B1 have the subtype 5, 83, or 84.
+Subtype is usually 00, but some on Tower B1 have the subtype 5, 83, or 84, which seem to have no special effect.
-Not sure what subtype does.

 $1d: Wall message
 : DoA2 only.
 A wall with a message written on it.